Releases

 Releases also have an Automation tab for per-release overrides.
 In addition to the standard automation settings (auto-PR, auto-merge, squash merge, etc.), releases support:

-- Auto-release to base — automatically merge to the base branch after release
+- Auto-release to base — automatically merge the release branch to the production branch after release

 - Delete release branch — clean up the release branch after completion